jgab13/TalentSwap/README.md

 ```

 ##### Get all courses: GET '/api/courses'
 This API route is used by the home page and search components to retrieve all courses and display them in thumbnails.
-This route does not require a request body and it returns a all of the course objects
-from the db in the form ```{"courses": {"course document"}, {"course document"}}```.
+This route does not require a request body and it returns all of the course objects from the db in the form ```{"courses": {"course document"}, {"course document"}}```.

 ##### Get courses by keyword: GET '/api/courses/keyword=:key'
+This API route is used by the search components to retrieve all the courses related to the keyword.
+This route does not require a request body and it returns all the matched course objects from the db in the form ```{"courses": {"course document"}, {"course document"}}```.

 ##### Get a course: GET '/api/courses/:id'
 This API route is used when a course thumbnail is clicked.
 The id is passed to the detailed course page which retrieves the course from the db to populate course information.
 The route does not require a request body.
 The request parameters require a valid course object id.
 The route returns the course from the db in the form ```{"course": "course document"}```.